Greek transport minister resigns over train crash; 36 dead

-TEMPE, Greece (AP) — Rescuers searched Wednesday through the burned-out wreckage of two trains that slammed into each other in northern Greece, killing at least 36 people and crumpling several carriages into twisted steel knots.
+TEMPE, Greece (AP) — Rescuers delved Wednesday through flattened, burned-out carriages for survivors and bodies after a passenger train and a freight train crashed head-on in central Greece overnight, killing at least 36 people and injuring scores.

-Transport Minister Kostas Karamanlis resigned, saying he felt it was his “duty” to step down “as a basic indication of respect for the memory of the people who died so unfairly.”
+Transport Minister Kostas Karamanlis resigned Wednesday, saying he felt it was his “duty” to step down “as a basic indication of respect for the memory of the people who died so unfairly.”

-Stefanos Gogakos, who was in a rear carriage, said the crash felt like an explosion, and he could see flames at the front of the train.
+Stefanos Gogakos said it felt like an explosion, while from his rear carriage flames could be seen at the front of the train.

 “The glass in the windows shattered and fell on top of us,” he told ERT.
 “My head hit the roof of the carriage with the jolt.
 Some people started to climb out through the windows because there was smoke in the carriage.
 The doors were closed but in a few minutes train staff opened them and we got out.”